AincradOT/platform/docs/runbooks/bootstrap-gcp-foundation.md

 - Billing account exists.
 - You have an identity with organisation owner or equivalent permissions.
 - Google Cloud SDK is installed on your machine.
-- You have cloned the `foundation` repository.
+- You have cloned the `platform` repository.

 ## Steps